 Final attestation is compulsory for all learners, the period allotted for its preparation and organization is 6 months.

-Final attestation consists of final state graduation examination (all subjects) or defence of graduation work.
+Final attestation consists of final state graduation examination (all subjects) or a defence of graduation work.

-Student shall accumulate 240 credits at Bachelor level.
-Student accumulating credits envisioned in the specialty study programmes are considered to have mastered the programme.
-Students who fully complete the syllabus of the Bachelor study programme of HEI are awarded “Bachelor” professional-specialty degree on the basis of the decision of the final State Attestation Commission.
+A student shall accumulate 240 credits at Bachelor level.
+Students who gathered credits envisioned in the specialty study programmes are considered to have mastered the programme.
+Students who fully complete the syllabus of the Bachelor study programme of a HEI are awarded “Bachelor” academic degree on the basis of the decision of the final State Attestation Commission.

 Rules on organization and holding of final attestation are determined by the Cabinet of Ministers of the Republic of Azerbaijan.